Mercymerine/News_recommendation_sytem_capstone_project/README.md

  6. Jupyter Notebook (for model development)

 ## Dataset
+1000 rows were used to train this model.
-The dataset (data.csv) contains the following columns:
+The dataset (data.csv) has already been processed and contains the following columns:

   1. headline: The title of the article.
   2. short_description: A brief summary of the article.